rmsreis/plotly-challenge/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Analysis of Belly Button Biodiversity

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ### Before You Begin

-1. Create a new repository for this project called `plotly-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `plotly-challenge`.

 2. Clone the new repository to your computer.